zuiderkwast/aadeque/README.md

 The implementation consists of a single `.h` file of standard C code.
 It compiles cleanly with `-Wall -pedantic`.
 All functions are small and declared
 `static inline`.
-This design has the benefit that it's easy to use (just one fileto include) and that any unused functions will not take up space in the executable.
+This design has the benefit that it's easy to use (just one file to include) and that any unused functions will not take up space in the executable.
 This design also allows tweaking, by defining some macros.
 See *Tweaking macros* below.